PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-06-26-vscode-for-analysts-part-2.md

 - `// NOTE:` (blue)
 - `// COMMENT:` (grey)

-This is especially great for multi-phase detection building — mark where your query needs refining or where you’re unsure about data interpretation.
+This is especially great for multi-phase detection building, mark where your query needs refining or where you’re unsure about data interpretation.

 👉 [Better Comments](https://marketplace.visualstudio.com/items?itemName=aaron-bond.better-comments)